Our proven approach to

 The Healing Offices approach is developed according to the evidence-based design (EBD) method, which means “basing design decisions on credible research to achieve the best possible outcomes”.
 This means that we no longer design (only) according to subjective aesthetics or our own assumptions about the environment and its users, but instead first research what clients need and which physical elements meet these needs.

-By conducting extensive literature review of environmental elements that are beneficial for the health and happiness and productivity of people, ten design qualities have been identified, that are described below in more detail: healthy food, physical activity, re-energize, nature, (day-)light, connectedness, diversity, sustainability and indoor climate.
-It is desirable that as many qualities as possible will be integrated in a HO design to enable employees to be the best version of themselves.
+By conducting extensive literature review of environmental elements that are beneficial for the health and happiness and productivity of people, ten design qualities have been identified.
+It is our ambition that as many qualities as possible are integrated in a Healing Office design to enable employees to be the best version of themselves.